 Beauty Blender vs Spectrum Collections Unicorn Tears Blending Sponge

 Today I thought I’d write about the Beauty Blender vs Spectrum Collections Unicorn Tears Blending Sponge.
 I’ve been a big fan of the Beauty Blender for quite a while now.
 I find the sponge is absolutely perfect for blending my concealer, foundation and even cream contour products.
 However, one thing that I find a little bit of a let down is the price.
-The Beauty Blender costs £16.00 (link) at Boots.
+The original makeup sponge, the Beauty Blender costs £16.00.
 For me, this is a little outrageous for a sponge regardless of how well performing it is.
 Because of this, I have been seeking a cheaper alternative.
 This is when I discovered the Spectrum Collections Unicorn Tears Blending Sponge.